christosno/Individual_Project_A/README.md

 - Assume that there are four (4) courses in programming languages: C#, Java, JavaScript and Python
+- Every course has a title, a description and the type of it, Full Time for a 12 weeks morning classes scheme or a Part Time, a 24 weeks afternoon classes scheme.
+- For example, the following courses might exist:

 ---
 - On this PART A, you are required to build a command prompt (shell) application.<br>